realworldocaml/book/en/08-modules.md

 returning the line with the median frequency count.
 If the number of lines is even, then there is no precise median, so the function would return the two lines before and after the median instead.
-We'll use a custom type to represent the fact that there are two possible possible return values.
+We'll use a custom type to represent the fact that there are two possible return values.
 Here's a possible implementation.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 type median = | Median of string